-A target that receives a SHUTDOWN QUEUE request shall commence execution of all active ORBs for the queue identified by the T2I_QUEUE parameter and shall not defer completion of any ORB for the queue solely because data is not available to transfer to the initiator.
-If no data or, when the connection was established in stream mode, data insufficient to fill the initiator's buffer is available, transport flow ORBs for the queue shall be completed and the residual field in their completion status shall report the actual data transfer.
+A target that receives a SHUTDOWN QUEUE request shall commence execution of all active ORBs for the queue identified by the I2T_QUEUE or T2I_QUEUE parameter.
+If the direction of data transfer is from the initiator to the target, the target shall not defer completion of any ORB for the queue solely because the receiving client application or service has not provided sufficient buffer space but shall complete the ORB without transferring all available data.
+Otherwise, if the direction of data transfer is from the target to the initiator, the target shall not defer completion of any ORB for the queue solely because the client application or service has not provided sufficient data.
+Regardless of the direction of data transfer, the residual field in the status block for the ORB shall report the actual data transfer.

-Once the target completes any indicated data transfer for the final ORB, it shall mark the queue as provisionally shutdown and store completion status at the initiator's status FIFO.
+Once the target completes any indicated data transfer for the final ORB, it shall mark the queue as provisionally shutdown and store completion status at the initiator's status_FIFO.
 The target may not yet release the resources associated with the queue.
-If the initiator signals any other ORBs whose queue field identifies the provisionally shutdown queue, the target shall reject this with a completion status of TBD.
+If the initiator signals any other ORBs whose queue field identifies the provisionally shutdown queue, the target shall reject these with a status of six one (invalid queue).